Rt39/SAM-on-GIS-Sidewalk/Readme.md

 - `-c` or `--resume_training`: If this argument is included, training will resume from a checkpoint.

 - `--checkpoint_path`: The path to save checkpoints.
-The default is "../models".
+The default is the "models" directory in the parent directory of the script.

 - `--data_path`: The path to save data.
-The default is "../data".
+The default is the "data" directory in the parent directory of the script.

 ## Usage